KlinkeLab/DigitalCytometry_EMT_2020/README.md

 # **An unsupervised feature extraction and selection strategy for identifying epithelial-mesenchymal transition state metrics in breast cancer and melanoma**

-This repository supplies the code developed in the study of DJ.
+This repository supplies the code developed in the study of D.J.
 Klinke and A. Torang **_"An unsupervised feature extraction and selection strategy for identifying epithelial-mesenchymal transition state metrics in breast cancer and melanoma"_**.
 The corresponding pre-print can be found on bioRxiv ( doi: https://doi.org/10.1101/865139 ).
 It can be used to reproduce the results of the study and investigate the methodology to be used for other datasets.

 ## **Requirements**

 * R version 3.6.2.
-* R libraries: glmnet, caret, tidyverse, colorspace, MASS
+* R libraries: glmnet, caret, tidyverse, colorspace, MASS, SummarizedExperiment, TCGAbiolinks

 ## **Data**